l2beat/earl/docs/introduction/core-concepts.md

 Validators are basically more powerful assertions for example `toEqual` or `toThrow`.

+### Autofix

+Autofix is a ability of (almost) all validators to write missing assertion for you.
+When expected value is omitted, earl will fill it out with actual value.

 ### Matchers

 Matchers are used with validators to match more than single value.
 They are